-Varieties of opinion.

-Decree on the Canon of Scripture.

-This fatal decree, in which the Council, ha- The decree rassed by the fear of lay critics and 'grammarians,' unprecedented gave a new aspect to the whole question of the Canon, was ratified by fifty-three prelates, among whom there was not one German, not one scholar distinguished for historical learning, not one who was fitted by special study for the examination of a subject in which the truth could only be determined by the voice of antiquity.
+ing of devotion and reverence.'
+Then follows the CHAP.
+X. list of the books of the Old and New Testaments. including Tobit, Judith, Wisdom, Ecclesiasticus, 1 and 2 Maccabees, in the same order as the decree of Eugenius IV. and the decree proceeds, 'If, however, anyone does not receive the entire books with all their parts as they are accustomed to be read in the Catholic Church and in the old Latin Vulgate edition (i. e.
+Jerome's with the additions) as sacred and canonical, and knowingly and wittingly despises the aforesaid traditions, let him he Anathema,' This fatal decree, in which the Council, ha- The decree rassed by the fear of lay critics and 'grammarians,' unprecegave a new aspect to the whole question of the Canon, was ratified by fifty-three prelates, among whom there was not one German, not one scholar distinguished for historical learning, not one who was fitted by special study for the examination of a subject in which the truth could only be determined by the voice of antiquity.
 How completely the decision was opposed to the spirit and letter of the original judgments of the Greek and Latin Churches, how far it was at variance in the doctrinal equalization of the disputed and acknowledged books of the Old Testament with the traditional opinion of the West, how absolutely unprecedented was the conversion of an ecclesiastical usage into an article of belief, will be seen from the evidence which has been already adduced.
 If historical criticism had made as much advance as grammatical criticism at the time when the decree was enacted, no anathema at least would have been directed against differences of opinion on books or parts of books; for on one point at least scholarship gained the day.
-It was
+It was 17 257 CHAP.

-CHAP.
 X. decided after much discussion that no anathema should be added to the second part of the decree which affirmed the authority of the Latin Vulgate.
 It is unnecessary to continue the history of the Canon in the Romish Church.
 The attempts which have been made from time to time by Romanist Scholars to claim some freedom of opinion on the subject, can find no excuse in the terms of the decree.
 One judgment only will be added, which has considerable interest from the circumstances under which it was pronounced.

-The statement of SIX-THE SENEN-SIS.
+The statement of SIX-TUS SEMEN-SIS.
 A.D.
 1566.
+The Bibliotheca Sancta of the Dominican SIXTUS SEMENSIS, which was dedicated to Pius V., as 'the chief author of the Index of prohibited books and the purifier of Christian literature,' may be taken as the authorized expression of the general views which prevailed in the Council.
+Sixtus divides the books of the Bible into two classes.
+The books of the first class (Protocanonical) are those of which there has never been any doubt in the Church, or to use the term which has been already explained the 'acknowledged' books of the Old and New Testaments except Esther.
+The books of the second Class ('called Ecclesiastical in former times but now Deuterocanonical') are those which were not generally known till a late period, 'as in the Old Testament Esther, Tobit, Judith, and Baruch, the Letter of Jeremiah, the Wisdom of Solomon, Ecclesiasticus, the Additions to Daniel, Maccabees (2).
+And in the New Testament, in like manner, Mark xvi.
+9-20; Luke xxii.
+43, 44; John vii.
+53-viii.
+11, the Epistle to the Hebrews, James, 2 Peter, 2, 3 John, Jude, Apocalypse, and other books of the same kind (?), which formerly the ancient .